thin-edge/thin-edge.io/docs/src/understand/typical-iot-agent.md

 ## Running thin-edge

-__The purpose of thin-edge is to support the development of such smart IoT agents__, by providing the building blocks to:
+__The purpose of %%te%% is to support the development of such smart IoT agents__, by providing the building blocks to:

 - provide a uniform way to monitor and control miscellaneous hardware and software